shiki/yii-firephp/README.md

     Yii::endProfile('a somewhat slow method'); // end

 You can also profile SQL executions.
-See more about that [here](http://www.yiiframework.com/doc/guide/1.1/en/topics.logging#performance-profiling).
+See more about that and profiling in general [here](http://www.yiiframework.com/doc/guide/1.1/en/topics.logging#performance-profiling).

 -end-